nienbo/cache-buildkite-plugin/README.md

 For example, you can calculate total checksum of your javascript folder to skip build, If the source didn't changed.

-Note: Before hashing files, we do "sort".
-This provides exact same sorted and hashed content against very same directory between builds.
+Note: Before hashing files, we do sorting via `sort`.
+This makes exact same sorted and hashed content against very same directory between different builds.

 ## Skip Cache on PRs